USS Tutuila (PR-4): World War II, 1941-1942

 Shortly after his arrival in Manila, RAdm.
 Glassford deactivated the Yangtze Patrol on 6 December 1941.
 Within a few days, Japanese air attacks had devastated Pearl Harbor; and hostilities were underway with a rapidity which caught Wake unawares at Shanghai, where she was captured.
 For Tutuila, however, this news only heightened the anxiety.

-Her residual complement of two officers and 22 enlisted men was ordered to depart from Chungking without their ship.
-She was then taken under the jurisdiction of the Naval Attaché attached to the American Embassy, Chungking.
+Her residual complement of two officers and 22 enlisted men was ordered to depart from Chongqing without their ship.
+She was then taken under the jurisdiction of the Naval Attaché attached to the American Embassy, Chongqing.
 She was decommissioned on 18 January 1942, the same day Tutuila's crew flew out of the city.

 Republic of China Navy, 1942-1949

 The attaché delivered the ship to an authorized representative of the Republic of China on 16 February 1942.
 Then, under terms of lend-lease, the U.S. Navy leased the gunboat to China on 19 March, her name becoming Mei Yuan, which can be translated as "of American origin".
 The name Tutuila was struck from the U.S. Naval Vessel Register on 26 March.

 The ship was permanently transferred to the Chinese government on 17 February 1948.
 She served the Nationalist Navy until near the end of the Civil War which ravaged China after World War II.
 As Communist forces advanced upon Shanghai, the Nationalists abandoned and scuttled Mei Yuan to prevent her capture.
 Her subsequent fate is unknown.